ShawnTe/server-i-have-to-take-this/README.md

 * [Sarah Sucha](https://github.com/sarahsucha) - sarahsucha@gmail.com
 * [Shawn Tuttle](https://github.com/ShawnTe) - hello@shawntuttle.com

-Check out our featured story on the TechCrunch blog which also has a link to our 1 min presentation skit: [Tech Crunch Disrupt hackathon](https://techcrunch.com/2016/09/11/phoney-club-gets-you-out-of-uncomfortable-conversations/)
+Check out our featured story on the [TechCrunch blog](https://techcrunch.com/2016/09/11/phoney-club-gets-you-out-of-uncomfortable-conversations/) which also has a link to our 1 min presentation skit.